cspr-rad/actus-spec/presentation/speakers-notes.md

 The source of truth here is the combination of the dictionary data, the specification in typst source, and the manually written test data.

+# Current situation

+We currently have a draft specification document written in typst, as well as some proposed test data.
+The draft specification is ready enough to make the decision about which of these proposals to adopt, but not for any other purpose.

+To continue this work, we need a big "OK, let's do it", and maybe some commitments about who wants to help, if anyone does.
+I wouldn't mind doing all the work, but we still need to come to an agreement to adopt the new specification together.

+# Future work

+Here are some next steps that we can take when/if we agree to go this way.
+The first important step will be to describe what we want a test to look like.
+I would like to work together with someone who knows about the current test data to do that.

+Next comes some annoying work, but maybe we can automate some of it.
+If we choose to use Typst, then we need to rewrite the LaTeX formulas in Typst.
+I wouldn't mind doing this myself because I have written a LOT of LaTeX.
+If instead we choose to use LaTeX, then we need to rewrite what we currently have in Typst, in LaTeX.
+I'd prefer to not do this because LaTeX makes what we've done in Typst quite complicated.

+Once tests are specified, we can write a test generator to keep implementations in agreement.

+We can then also make a documentation generator that can make a nice website from the dictionary and test data.

 # References

 Here are some more references.